PushAppsService/PushAppsSDK/README.md

 ===========

 Welcome to PushApps SDK's and Tutorials!
-Below you can find the integration instructions for Androido and iOS.
+Below you can find the integration instructions for Android and iOS.
 For your convenience, you can find our demo projects, in which the SDK is already integrated.

 NOTICE: the full documantation can be found at : http://wiki.pushapps.mobi